Menu

 }

-Using the built-in logic, you don't need to modify code - everything is prepared for you.
-After users pay, in addition to generating data in the orders and subscriptions tables, data will also be generated in the usage table with corresponding credits values recorded.
+Using the built-in logic, you don't need to modify code; everything is already prepared for you.
+After users pay, in addition to generating data in the orders and subscriptions tables, credit balance data will also be generated in the usage table, and credit change records in credit_logs.

 Good to know

-Starting from v1.1.4, you can test the built-in credit deduction flow on the /dashboard/credit-usage-example page.
-This page can only be opened in development environment, so there's no need to worry about production environment abuse.
+Starting from v1.1.4, you can test the built-in credit deduction process on the /dashboard/credit-usage-example page.
+This page can only be opened in the development environment, so there's no need to worry about abuse in production.

 • Modify the table structure, add benefit fields, and assign values to new fields in the re-implemented upgradeOneTimeCredits and upgradeSubscriptionCredits

-After completing the creation of a new pricing plan, you can see the new data in the list.
+After creating a new pricing plan, you can see the new data in the list.